Stuff-for-CodeCool/git-github-presentation/README.md

 > ## Save this token somewhere safe, where you can recover it later

-Next to the field where you get the token, you will see a drop-down labelled **Enable SSO**.
-Make sude you select "Enable SSO", and select *github* as the authorized organisation.

 Once you've done this, go to [this page](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git) and follow the instructions for your operating system.

 [Back to top](#git-and-github-basics "to top")